powerwild/general_work/assessment-for-week-05-v2-practice-a-unit-test-practice-problems/README.md

 ## Number sorter

-You are given a class called `NumSorter` which stores an ordered list of numbers, and a collection of allowed numbers.
+You are given a class called `NumSorter` which stores an ordered list o numbers, and a collection of allowed numbers.
 You can add allowed numbers to the list, and retrieve them in the order they were added.
 You cannot add a number to the list that is not allowed.